I do and don’t hate this word.

-To see how I start off many clients before we change or adjust their nutritional approach, download this quick Initial Meal Tracking form.
+To see how I start off many clients (not all) before we change or adjust their nutritional approach, download this quick Initial Meal Tracking form.
 This isn’t meant to diagnose, but it can help provide you with a visual of what kinds of foods you’re eating often, which may help you think of why you are and how you can make changes.

 Nutritional Guides for a few places that we go far too often

 Don’t forget, many chain restaurants do have nutritional information on their web sites for you to check out if you feel you want or need to.